sems-server/sems/doc/Readme.sbc.txt

  o depending on "profile" option in P-App-Param header (active_profile=$(paramhdr))

+ o depending on "profile" parameter of Request URI

  o using any replacement pattern (see below), especially regex maps $M(val=>map)

 By using the latter options, the SBC profile for the call can also be selected in